New Online Restaurant Hub Serves Up Toronto Delivery and Takeout Options

 Download the press release: New Online Restaurant Hub Serves Up Toronto Delivery and Takeout Options.

 TORONTO (April 8, 2020) – In the continuous effort throughout Toronto to support the local economy, a new online restaurant hub has been created with a focus on delivery and takeout options for the city.
-Powered by Tourism Toronto, To Go Toronto makes it easier for residents to support local businesses while also respecting health guidelines and staying home.
+Powered by Destination Toronto, To Go Toronto makes it easier for residents to support local businesses while also respecting health guidelines and staying home.

 The COVID-19 pandemic has caused restaurants across the city to close or shift to delivery and pickup models to remain viable businesses within communities.
 To Go Toronto builds on the tremendous work done by the culinary community to both adapt to this new reality and to inform the public about what’s open and what’s available.
 Rather than searching through multiple delivery apps, To Go Toronto gives locals an updated resource of culinary options and provides Toronto businesses another tool to help them manage through the crisis.